-The Board and Management of Killam tailor orientation packages for new Board and committee members to their individual needs and areas of expertise, ensuring that they receive detailed information on the role of the Board and its committees, and the nature and operation of Killam's business.
-Existing Board members have historically provided orientation and education to new members, considering the particular needs of each new member.
-Board orientation in 2020 was slowed down by COVID-19.
-Due to travel restrictions and social distancing measures, certain Board orientation processes were not able to be offered.
-The Board expects to complete the 2020 orientation once COVID-19 related restrictions are lifted.
+The Board and Management of Killam tailor orientation packages for new Board and committee members to their individual needs and areas of expertise, ensuring that they receive detailed information on the role of the Board and its committees, as well as the nature and operation of Killam's business.
+Existing Trustees have historically provided orientation and education to new Trustees, considering the particular needs of each new Trustee.
+Board orientation was adjusted to comply with COVID-19 restrictions limiting in-person property tours.
+Board property tours are expected to resume in 2022.